-- Registers of pupils are taken each lesson, and missing pupils will be reported to the office for checking up on. - If pupils are feeling unwell, a medical centre note with date, and time, and 'sent by' will be sent with them to the san. - Regular conversations are held with each pupil to ensure that they are happy and supported in the school, and that any problems are being dealt with effectively - Any concerns will be raised immediately with the tutor, head of key stage, house parent and ultimately with the agent/ parent.
-Safeguarding and child protection issues are taken very seriously and dealt with in line with the school 'Safeguarding
+- Registers of pupils are taken each lesson, and missing pupils will be reported to the office for checking up on. - If pupils are feeling unwell, a medical centre note with date, and time, and 'sent by' will be sent with them to Reception.
+Teachers then check the pupil has been seen in Reception. - Regular conversations are held with each pupil to ensure that they are happy and feel supported in the school, and that any problems are being dealt with effectively. - Any concerns will be raised immediately with the tutor, House Parent and ultimately with the agent/parent.

+Safeguarding and child protection issues are of paramount importance and dealt with in line with the school 'Safeguarding and Child Protection Policy'.
+The DSL or her Deputies are always available.